Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \end{itemize}

-Global collaborations not only enhance the effectiveness of AI safety research but also promote transparency, trust, and accountability in the development of advanced AI systems.
-By working together across borders and disciplines, we can ensure that AI technologies benefit humanity while minimizing the risks associated with their deployment.
+Global collaboration not only strengthens the effectiveness of AI safety research but also promotes transparency, trust, and accountability in the development of advanced AI systems.
+By working together across borders and disciplines, we can ensure that AI technologies deliver broad benefits to humanity while minimizing associated risks.